rocheio/recipes/mains/chana_masala.md

 - Dash of cinnamon
 - Dash of cayenne

+### Optional

+- 2 cups raw spinach

 ## Method

+- (Optional) Choose an ancient grain to serve with
+    - Prepare that in parallel with this recipe (e.g. during the 20 minute simmer)
 - Combine spices in bowl:
     - chili powder
     - cumin